The FSF board announces criteria for evaluating board candidates

 - An FSF board member should loyally uphold the integrity of copyleft and the GNU licenses, and decide about revised licenses primarily to ensure that the programs carrying these licenses continue to give their users the four freedoms; and, all else being equal in that regard, secondarily to encourage developers to release more programs under these licenses.

 - An FSF board member should steadfastly resist pressure to depart from the above, regardless of what goal or argument may be offered for doing so.
 Important real goals will never require such a sacrifice of freedom for all; there will always be a morally preferable way to achieve them.

 The board is a dynamic entity, with each director possessing skills, experiences, and qualities which may be of use to the board.
 When recruiting a new board member, the sitting board members will reflect on their own attributes, then select and highlight a few as desirable to have more of at the present time.

-The current highlighted attributes as per May 2022 are:
+The current highlighted attributes relating to the process started on January 19, 2022 are:

 The board plans to also share these highlighted attributes within the nominated candidate evaluation forum to help guide and focus associate member discussion of the candidates.